Arnifabiziagne/Panorama/README.md

+# PANORAMA:
-Panorama project : tools to manipulate and visualize pangenomes variation graphs.
+**Tools to manipulate and visualize pangenomes variation graphs.**

-# Overview
+## Overview
 Panorama is based on a graph database modelisation (neo4j) from a gfa graph.
 It allows the following functionalities :
-- Load a GFA file into a neo4j database (including optionnal annotations if present)
+- Load a GFA file into a neo4j database
+- Load annotation files (GFF or GTF) : this will link annotations to the pangenome.
 - Compute shared regions between a set of selected haplotypes
+- Computes the sequences of a selected region
-- Compute a phylogenetic tree from a selected region (neighbour joining with a distance matrix based on Jaccard index)
+- Compute a global phylogenetic tree or a local phylogenetic tree from a selected region (neighbour joining with a distance matrix based on Jaccard index)
 - Visualize a region and annotation of the pangenome

-## Prerequisites
+## Installation
-- Docker available
-- 16 GB RAM (32 Go+ recommanded for big data)
-- Sufficient disk space : approximately 10 times the size of the GFA, ideally SSD (HDD are about 10 times slower and are not recommended for this use)
-- Conda
+### Requirements
-- Docker : Docker must be able to be launched by the $USER user; otherwise, see the procedure for launching Docker in non-root mode (adding docker group : "sudo groupadd docker" then "sudo usermod -aG docker $USER" and finally "newgrp docker")
+* Docker available : see docker documentation if not installed.
+Docker must be able to be launched by the $USER user; otherwise, see the procedure for launching Docker in non-root mode (adding docker group : "sudo groupadd docker" then "sudo usermod -aG docker $USER" and finally "newgrp docker")
+* Miniconda 3.
+Please choose the installer corresponding to your OS: [Miniconda dowloads](https://docs.conda.io/en/latest/miniconda.html)
+* 20 GB RAM (32 Go+ recommanded for big data)
+* Sufficient disk space : approximately 10 times the size of the GFA, ideally SSD (HDD are about 10 times slower and are not recommended for this use)
-- The version of panorama used to construct the database must be compatible with the version to visualize and analyse data (the version of the database is indicated in the Stats node)
+* The version of panorama used to construct the database must be compatible with the version to visualize and analyse data (the version of the database is indicated in the Stats node)

-## Quickstart
+### Quickstart
-- Installation (only the first time) :
+* Installation (only the first time) :
   - Download the last release in the Panorama project and unzip the archive where do you want to store your data
-  - If there is a dump file available (file named neo4j.dump) or csv files to import (nodes.csv, sequences.csv and relations.csv), move or copy it into ./import directory
-  - Create the conda environnement : conda env create -f panorama_graph.yaml
   - Make launcher executable (linux) : chmod +x launcher.sh
-- Launch the tool :
+* Launch the tool :
   - Execute launcher : ./launch.sh on linux (or ./launch_gunicorn.sh to launch with gunicorn server in production) or ./launch.bat on windows and go to http://localhost:8050
-  - To launch on an other port, just specify the porty after.
+  - To launch on another port (default is 8050), just specify the porty after.
 For example, to launch on port 8051 : ./launcher.sh 8051 or ./launcher.bat 8051.
-- Prepare database (IHM)
+* Prepare database (IHM)
   - Go to "DB management" page, give a name to your container (e.g. DB_my_species_PGGB) and click on "Create new DB"
-  - If no data (dump or csv) present in the ./data/import directory, load GFA data by selecting GFA file (if the file concerns only a single chromosome it is required to set the chromosome name)
+  - If no data (dump or csv) present in the ./data/import directory, load GFA data by selecting GFA file.
+If the file concerns only a single chromosome it is required to set the chromosome name.
-  - Load annotations by selecting the file and the genome related.
-Before to load annotations it is required that indexex are fully created (after creating data or loading GFA the indexes are automatically created but if data are big it requires some time)
+  - Load annotations by selecting the file (gtf or gff) and the genome associated to this file.
+Before to load annotations it is required that indexes are fully created : after creating data or loading GFA the indexes are automatically created but if data are big it requires some time.
   Once data are loaded the tool can be ued (see quick pages description).
-- Prepare database (command line):
-  - It is possible to prepare database with command lines : go into neo4j_install directory and run the script (replace $container_name with the desired name) : bash ./setup_neo4j.sh --container-name $container_name

 ## Important notes
-  - To launch multiple neo4j instance, it is required to change neo4j ports.
+  - To launch multiple neo4j instances, it is required to change neo4j ports.
 These ports are defined in the db_conf.json and can be updated here.
-  - On windows system, raxmlHPC must be installed manually, see raxml documentation.
-If not installed, then the global phylogenetic tree could not be computed.
+  - On Windows system, raxmlHPC must be installed manually, see raxml documentation.
+If not installed, then the global phylogenetic tree could not be computed with this method (but the neighbor joining method will work).
   - The default memory used by the neo4j database is defined into the data/conf/neo4j.conf file, it requires at least 20 Go, if the system (and docker configuration) doesn't have this memory available it will be necessary to tune these values.
   - The GFA file must be properly structured for the application to correctly identify the individual name and chromosome.
 We strongly recommend to use W lines but according to the GFA format:
     - **For GFA files with `W` lines:**